more than 165 collaborators

 In 2021, for Mothers launched the Kenneth C. Frazier Award for Maternal Health Equity, which was created in recognition of the legacy and commitment to maternal health by Kenneth C. Frazier, executive chairman of the board and former chief executive officer, .
 Every year, the grant award is bestowed upon one organization in recognition of its commitment to and progress toward more equitable, high-quality maternal health care.

-The care that people receive around pregnancy and childbirth should be safe, high-quality and respectful.
+The care that people receive around pregnancy and childbirth should be safe, high-quality, equitable and respectful.
 We envision a world where every prenatal visit, every labor and delivery and every postpartum encounter for the year after childbirth should help people have the healthiest outcomes possible.
 In support of this, we are working across both public and private sectors to strengthen health systems so that care teams are better equipped with the knowledge, skills and feedback needed to foster a culture of quality.
+We focus on innovations to bring potential solutions to the main drivers of maternal mortality, such as postpartum hemorrhage .

 Innovations hold the promise of helping the world reach its maternal health goals faster.
-We are supporting innovations across digital, finance, products and policy with an eye towards ending preventable maternal deaths.
+We are supporting innovations across digital, finance, products and policy with an eye towards ending preventable maternal deaths and reducing inequities.